bertiebertolo/Auto_BLASTp/README.md

 - Downloads FASTA files into:
   - A **grouped folder**, grouped by gene for BLAST.
   - An **individual folder**, this is a folder with all the FASTA files ungrouped.
+- This step takes quite a long time especially if dealing with a lot of protein sequences.

 #### **4. Creating the BLAST Databases**
 - Organizes the FASTA files into BLAST-compatible databases.